LordED3/LordED3/README.md

 <h1>Hi, I'm Divine!</h1>

-<h2>👀 About Me: </h2>
+<h2>📂 About Me: </h2>

-<b> I am currently a student in Centennial College Ontario studying Computer Systems Technology - Networking I am actively looking for Oppurtunites to leverage my skills</b>
+<b> Enthusiastic and dedicated student pursuing a degree in Computer Systems Technology - Networking at Centennial College, Ontario.
+Committed to continuous improvement, I consistently strive to learn and adapt to emerging technologies.
+Eager to capitalize on my skills and knowledge by actively seeking opportunities that will allow me to contribute to and thrive in the dynamic field of technology. </b>

 <h2> :hammer_and_wrench: Languages and Tools : </h2>
 <div>